bimdata/python-api-client/docs/CollaborationApi.md

 Reset a validation

-Reset a validation if the validation has been accepted or rejected  Required scopes: document:read
+Reset a validation if the validation has been accepted or rejected.
+The attachment will be removed  Required scopes: document:read

 ### Example